The Quantum Method of Planes -- Local Pressure Definitions for Machine Learning Potentials: Results

-The two definition of energy using the pairwise force from \eq{MOP_energy_pairwise} and the definition from \citet{Langer2023heatflux} derived to gives MACE energy conservation \eq{MOP_energy} were also tested in Figure \ref{fig:CV_trace}$b)$.
-It is clearly seen that the from from \eq{MOP_energy} using $\partial U_i / \partial \boldsymbol{r}_{i}$ provides much better energy conservation.
-The energy plot is run at a lower timestep than the momentum example, as the energy conservation in MD is only approximate, conserving a shadow Hamiltonian \citep{Hammonds_Heyes2021}, but with an error that decreases as timestep decreases.
-For the case of \eq{MOP_energy}, the error decreases with timestep, whereas for the pairwise equation from \eq{MOP_energy_pairwise} this error remains in the limit of small timestep, indicating a systematic issue.
-The difference between $\widetilde{\HeatfluxMOP{\!\!\!}^C}_{\!\!\!z^+}$ and $d/dt \int_V \rho \mathcal{E} dV$ does not follow a clear pattern, with sometimes under prediction ($t \sim 4$), sometimes over prediction ($t \sim 19$) and even close agreement (around times 6-7 or 14)
+The two definitions of the energy, namely the pairwise-force formulation from \eq{MOP_energy_pairwise} and the expression derived by \citet{Langer2023heatflux} that leads to the MACE energy conservation relation in \eq{MOP_energy}, were evaluated in Figure \ref{fig:CV_trace}$b)$.
+For notational conciseness, we drop the MoP superscript in the text and captions, $\HeatfluxMOP{\!\!\!} \to \Heatfluxtype$, as only MoP heat flux is considered.
+The results show clearly that the formulation in \eq{MOP_energy}, which employs $\partial U_i / \partial \boldsymbol{r}_{i}$, yields substantially improved energy conservation.
+These energy traces were generated using a smaller timestep than in the momentum example, because energy conservation in molecular dynamics is intrinsically approximate, the integrator conserves a shadow Hamiltonian \citep{Hammonds_Heyes2021}, with an error that decreases as the timestep is reduced.
+For the expression in \eq{MOP_energy}, this error decreases with timestep, whereas for the pairwise formulation in \eq{MOP_energy_pairwise} the error persists even in the small-timestep limit, indicating a systematic issue in using $\boldsymbol{f}_{ij} = \partial U/ \partial \boldsymbol{r}_{ij}-\partial U/ \partial \boldsymbol{r}_{ji}$ in the energy conservation equation.
+The error between $\widetilde{\Heatfluxtype{}^C}_{\!\!\!z^+}$ and ${\Heatfluxtype{}^C}_{\!\!\!z^+}$ does not follow a clear pattern, with sometimes under prediction ($t \sim 4$), sometimes over prediction ($t \sim 19$) and even close agreement (around times 6-7 or 14).
+This apparently random error is likely due to the somewhat arbitrary nature of the energy assignment used, with $\widetilde{\Heatfluxtype{}^C}_{\!\!\!z^+}$ due to pairwise interactions or graph edges giving a varying difference from the particle based $\partial U_i / \partial \boldsymbol{r}_{i}$ in $\widetilde{\Heatfluxtype{}^C}_{\!\!\!z^+}$.
+Sometimes by chance these will be consistent and at other times have a larger or smaller value.